How will counselling help?

 Feel free to ask about the point at which a therapist sees divorce to be a viable alternative.
 You need a therapist committed to helping you find solutions to your problems rather than helping you leave your relationship when things get rocky.

-You need a therapist who will help you to set specific goals, to give you a focus over time and to serve as a benchmark for your progress.
-If you don’t begin to see and feel some progress within two or three sessions, you should address your concern with your therapist.
+You need a therapist who will help you to set specific goals, to you a focus over time and to serve as a benchmark for your progress.
+If you don’t begin to see and feel some progress within three or four sessions, you should address your concerns with your therapist.

 The first step for couples is to make progress in overcoming their immediate issues.

 At the same time, you want a therapist who helps you put the power of your relationship back in your hands.
 This happens by learning skills of communication, how to look at problems from both points of view, how to fight constructively and how to negotiate a path that is agreeable to both of you.

 With this, couples gain confidence and deepen their ability to experience a more fulfilling ongoing relationship together.